Live in Victoria? Sumo Power is a wholesale electricity provider offering a range of competitive plans to residents of the Garden State.

 |Plans||What's so special about it?||How much is the discount?|

-Prices are determined based on your typical historical energy usage and your predicted future power use.
+Prices are determined based on tariffs in your area.
 Simply enter your postcode on Sumo Power's website to find out what the rates are in your area.
+The tailored "all you can eat" price is calculated based on your energy usage patterns; you'll need to provide 6 months worth of previous bills to help wit this calculation.

 Does Sumo Power offer solar panels?